abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 It is also important to note that the process you start with your Docker container must run in the foreground, or Docker will think the container halted.
 Thus **do not** try to use /etc/init.d scripts as `CMD` arguments (instead, look at what those scripts are doing and unroll the daemonization).
 </div>

-## An example Vagrantfile using the Docker provisioner
+## An example Vagrantfile using the Docker provider

 {% img left /images/vagrant-logo.png 250 300 Vagrant logo %}